dbwebb-se/mvc/example/symfony/README.md

 ### Use bin/console debug:router

-Now check that the route `lucky/number` is available and that symfony recognizes it.
+Now check that the route `lucky/number` is available and that Symfony recognizes it.
 Use the following command in the terminal when you are in the `app/` directory.

 ```
 bin/console debug:router